tropiano/tropianhs/_posts/2025-07-15-june-report.md

 ## [Data Internships][datainternships]

 No activity this month.
-I had a chat with [Fran Betteo][] on X the other day.
+I had a chat with [Fran Betteo][fran-x] on X the other day.
 Gave me some motivation, maybe with a bit of hustle I can get a few hundred bucks.
 Very inspiring story.

 Subscribers were stable in **June at a total of 2030**.

 ## [xTopics][xtopics]

 I [launched a Product Hunt trend tracker!][ph-launch] It's built on Product Hunt API, and it shows the trending topics in the top products that are launched on PH.
 The launch went well I must say.
 I got featured, with 130 upvotes I was in the top 20 of the day.
 Did it translate in sales?
-Not so far, but there in The initial idea was to launch it quickly on Product Hunt in order to do some product marketing for xTopics.
+Not so far, but I got a in The initial idea was to launch it quickly on Product Hunt in order to do some product marketing for xTopics.
 As I kept working on it, I started to see more potential, and I plan to integrate the feature inside the main product.
 The screenshots I posted online attracted some attention, and I might even think of pivoting out from Threads.

 The reason I am thinking of leaving the Threads' audience is that **I get almost no traffic from that platform**.
 Instead, I get much more visits from X. Even if I make more impressions with my posts on Threads.
 For example, an interesting thing happened this week.
 I saw a **post on X by Gumroad, they were looking for ideas and were ready to pay** people.
 I replied [plugging my product][xtopics-plug] and **this got ~100 clicks and something around 8 new free subscribers** to the tool.
 Looks like the landing page is converting after all.
 But of these 8 subscribers nobody connected their Threads account.
 Probably they don't have a Threads account, after all they come from X. But it would be stupid to ignore this strong signal.
 So I wonder what to do.